infinite-table/infinite-react/www/pages/docs/learn/common-issues/index.page.md

 ## Issue: Performance degradation because props are new on every render

-Passing new props on every render to the `<InfiniteTable />` component or to the `<DataSource />` component can be a performance bottleneck.
+Passing new props on every render to the `<InfiniteTable />` component or to the `<DataSource />` component can be a performance bottleneck:

 ```ts
 <DataSource